 C 5.
 Is it necessary to have a German health insurance?

-All students in Germany are unexceptionally required to have health insurance that meets the requirements of German law.
-Students are required to be insured at a German statutory health insurance carrier starting from the first day of their first semester (i.e. beginning 1 October for winter term; regardless of date of arrival).
+All students in Germany are unexceptionally required to have a health insurance that meets the requirements of German law.
+Students are required to be insured at a German statutory health insurance carrier from the first day of their first semester (i.e., beginning October 1st for winter term; regardless of date of arrival).
 The university will not accept any private travel or emergency insurances as proof of insurance.
-There is a reduced student fee which generally applies to all students under 30 years of age.
-For students over 30 years of age or with children, different regulations apply (contact your coordinator).
-Abbe School of Photonics will assist you to find a suitabel health insurance after your arrival.
+There is a reduced student fee, which generally applies to all students under 31 years of age.
+Different regulations apply for students over 31 or with children (contact your coordinator).
+Abbe School of Photonics will assist you to find a suitable health insurance upon your arrival.

-Please note: Your travel to Jena and the days before your enrollment won't be covered.
-We highly advise you to take out a travel insurance policy.
+Please note: Your journey to Jena and the days before your enrollment will not be covered.
+We strongly advise you to take out a travel insurance policy.